 The City of Roseville is located in southern Placer County within the Sacramento Valley Air Basin (SVAB).
+The SVAB contains the southern portion of Placer County and ten other counties including Shasta, Tehama, Colusa, Yolo, East Solano, Butte, Yuba, Sutter, Glenn and Sacramento County.
 The SVAB is surrounded by the Coast Range to the west, the Cascade Range to the north, and Sierra Nevada mountains to the east.
 The winters are wet and cool and the summers are hot and dry.
 The high average summer temperature, combined with very low relative humidity, produces hot, dry summers that contribute to ozone buildup.
 Prevailing winds are from the southwest, with secondary winds from the northwest.